Configure Single Logout in app integrations

 6. Select Allow application to initiate Single Logout.

-8. SP Issuer — the identifier for the application.
+8. SP Issuer: The identifier for the app.
 This can be an ACS URL or the SP Entity ID.
-This value is also included in the metadata sent in the SLO request from the SP application.
+This value is also included in the metadata sent in the SLO request from the SP app.

 10. Click Next.